 Whistleblower: Cambridge Analytica Aimed To Trigger Paranoia And Racial Biases

-A former Cambridge Analytica employee told Congress that the data analytics firm used Facebook to find and target Americans with character weaknesses as a way to trigger paranoia and racial biases.
+Cambridge Analytica used Facebook to find and target Americans to trigger paranoia and racial biases, a former employee of the data analytics company told lawmakers on Wednesday.

-"Cambridge Analytica sought to identify mental and emotional characteristics in certain subsets of the American population and worked to exploit them by designing them to activate some of the worst vulnerabilities in people, such as neuroticism, paranoia and racial biases," said Christopher Wylie before the Senate Judiciary Committee on Wednesday.
+"Cambridge Analytica sought to identify mental and emotional characteristics in certain subsets of the American population and worked to exploit them by designing them to activate some of the worst vulnerabilities in people, such as neuroticism, paranoia and racial biases," Christopher Wylie told the Senate Judiciary Committee.

-Christopher Wylie worked for Cambridge Analytica back in 2013 and 2014, and he's largely credited as the person who blew the whistle on Cambridge Analytica's indiscretions.
-He's testifying on Capitol Hill as a part of an ongoing Congressional probe into Facebook's misuse of users' personal information.
+Wylie worked for Cambridge Analytica in 2013 and 2014, and he's largely credited as the person who blew the whistle on Cambridge Analytica's indiscretions.
+He's testifying on Capitol Hill as a part of an ongoing congressional probe into Facebook's misuse of users' personal information.

-Wylie also said that Cambridge Analytica had hired at least two senior staffers who had been aides to the British lawyer John Jones who represented Julian Assange, the founder of WikiLeaks.
+Wylie also said that Cambridge Analytica had hired at least two senior staffers who had been aides to the British lawyer John Jones, who represented WikiLeaks founder Julian Assange.
 Assange is currently living at the London-based embassy for Ecuador.
 He's a particularly controversial figure in the United States, because of his role in releasing classified documents through WikiLeaks.

 The hearing comes despite Facebook's public efforts to clean up its efforts on protecting privacy.
 Earlier this week, Facebook announced it had suspended about 200 app developers for suspicious use of personal data.